immaniv/C/crypto/blowfish/readme.md

-This is a fully functional modification of Bruce Schneier & Paul Kochers implementation of Blowfish Algorithm.
+This is a fully functional modification of Bruce Schneiers & Paul Kochers implementation of Blowfish Algorithm.

 The primary purpose of this modification is to understand the algorithm and experiment in ways to reduce the overall code size.
 And a further objective is to seek improvement in performance.